Educating A City on Open Data

 Glasgow was hit hard by the 2008 credit crunch with services slashed and funding drying up for some of the vital services provided by the council.
 Something had to be done to stretch council budgets for essential services further and further.

 In 2010, Glasgow had the opportunity to pitch and apply for Technology Strategy Board Funding so as to trial Smart Data and Open Data services within the city in an effort to prove their usefulness and effectiveness when governing a city and providing services.

 The project was to take on the form of two major initiatives: the first was to provide a sensor network around the city for monitoring traffic, crime, pollution, and other metrics a city might be interested in for planning, governance and optimization;

-The second was an effort to prove the usefulness of data to citizens.
+The second was an effort to prove the usefulness of data to citizens, we wanted citizens to also understand the importance behind data management systems like Couchbase.
 This took the form of a series of demonstration and marketing projects to make the case for open data to the population and show how the data could be useful.
 Citizens could have privacy concerns and it was important to help them feel like they were not being spied on.

 The Open Glasgow Website

 The Open site was an iterative project.
 We formed a tight-knit team with Open Glasgow and consulted constantly on the content and the design.
 It was vitally important that we get it right.
 The content of the site was the real key in getting the citizens of the city behind the Open Glasgow project.
 This site was to become the springboard and organisational hub for everything that was to come out of the Future Cities project.
 From the Open Site blog, posts were disseminated, data was explained, and experiments were exposed and built upon.
 Hackathons were organised and kids were taught to code.